Sabrenetics/Cytheseus/README.md

 # Background

 This is an Biomedical Engineering open source project.
-This software allows you to create a 3D human/animal model and select different body parts to show available research in cyberware in that location.
+This software allows you to create a 3D humanoid/animal model and select different parts of the body to show available biomedical engineered technologies (products and research) for that location.

 Cyberware is technology that attempts to create a working interface between machines/computers and the human nervous system, including the brain.
 Examples include Prosthetics e.g. prosthetic arms, brain-computer interfaces e.g. EEG headsets, medical instruments such as ECG heart rate readers etc., Cyberware is a term used in science fiction, however the more commonly accepted scientific term is "biomedical engineered technologies".
 Biomedical Engineers work alongside medical practitioners to augment humans by adding, removing or modifying parts of the human body to create hybrid part human part tool organisms known as cyborgs.